jrd261/exp-docs/_pages/developers/guides/content.md

 ```

 ### Properties
-All file types are post processed to create properties.
+All file types are post-processed to create properties.
 Every file is given an `md5`, `sha1` and `sha256` checksum.

 | File Type        | Properties                                                      |
 |------------------|-----------------------------------------------------------------|